Where Do You Fit in the Picture?

 At the same time, Boston and surrounding cities—including Brookline, Newton, Cambridge and Somerville—are largely built out, with little room for major expansion.
 Though the City of Boston is three-quarters toward a goal of building 53,000 new units by 2030, it’s unclear whether that will alleviate our inventory challenge.

 Due to the increasingly high cost of land, and residents pushing back on zoning allowances—in part, over concerns about gentrification—much of the new construction that does get completed is high end.

-Limited new construction leaves intense demand for existing housing—whether it’s a two-bedroom condo in a three-unit building or a three-bedroom single family anywhere near public transportation.
+Limited new construction, which may have used vehicles like the ones that can be read here, leaves intense demand for existing housing—whether it’s a two-bedroom condo in a three-unit building or a three-bedroom single family anywhere near public transportation.